mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 time pressure and you know, wants to deliver the features.
 And a lot of engineers say, well, you know, code review is good, but, uh, I actually have to deliver feature.
-So what's about the time that I have to spend on the code review somehow it's missing from my feature work and so on.
+So what's about the time that I have to spend on the code reviews somehow it's missing from my feature work and so on.

 And so having really empathy around that and the experience of myself, but also off my, off my team, that's already creating culture, um, and being extremely,